aleksandraklofat/database_design_notes/README.md

 # Phase 3: System Design

+You take what stakeholders want to accomplish and form as tructure around it and you communicate this structure.

 Different techniques to design databases.

 Question: What does the business needs?
 Design that encompasses all requirements.

+Different techniques to desgin a database.

-## Top-down Design
+## 1. Top-down Design
-- optimal choice when creating everything from scratch
+Optimal choice when creating everything from scratch

+1. current mission, current situation
+2. requirements
+3. how do we model database?

+Goal: create database model that is based on the requirements

+this is interative. you design it iteratively. you have to have deep understanding of the business and how it function.

+### ER-Modeling

-## Bottom-up Desgin
+## 2. Bottom-up Desgin
+- there is a system/database
+- for existing databases